HDR Industry Engagement and Placements

 When can I enrol?

-The next opportunity for Phd candidates (2nd year candidates preferred) to enrol in the IMNIS program will be in 2019.
+The next opportunity for PhD candidates (2nd year candidates preferred) to enrol in the IMNIS program will be in 2020.
 Candidates will be invited by email in March approximately to express interest in the program.
 In the meantime you can have a look at the IMNIS website for answers to frequently answered questions.

 Macquarie University works closely with the APR.Intern program which aims to support industry-based training of PhD research candidates in all Australian universities, to increase employability and broaden business and university collaborations.